 The extension will be applied to everyone who holds PSS status, including those who applied via the Zambrano and Surinder Singh routes.

-No. It will be done automatically.
+No. Extensions will be applied automatically.

 Yes.
 Details of organisations that can support citizens with their applications can be found at Get help applying to the EU Settlement Scheme – GOV.UK (www.gov.uk)